RNayakDataHub/Mondelez-Sales-and-Inventory-Analysis/README.md

 ## Tools and Technologies Used
 - **SQL Server**: For data storage, querying, and importing CSV files.
 - **Power BI**: To create dashboards for data visualization and performance tracking.
-- **Excel**: For data summarization and validation using Pivot Tables.

 ## Key Tasks and Features